-Trinity Biotech has four manufacturing sites worldwide, three in the US (Jamestown, NY, Kansas City, MO and Carlsbad, CA) and one in Bray, Ireland.
+Trinity Biotech has seven manufacturing sites worldwide, four in the US (Buffalo and Jamestown, NY, Kansas City, MO and Carlsbad, CA), two in the UK (Newmarket and Cambridge), and one in Bray, Ireland.
+An additional facility is owned in Burlington, Canada which serves as a distribution centre and also carries out some research and development activities.
 The US and Irish facilities are each FDA and ISO registered facilities.
 As part of its ongoing commitment to quality, Trinity Biotech was granted the latest ISO 9001: 2000 and ISO 13485: 2003 certification.
 This certificate was granted by the Underwriters Laboratory, an internationally recognised notified body.
 It serves as external verification that Trinity Biotech has an established an effective quality system in accordance with an internationally recognised standard.
 By having an established quality system there is a presumption that Trinity Biotech will consistently manufacture products in a controlled manner.
 To achieve this certification Trinity Biotech performed an extensive review of the existing quality system and implemented any additional regulatory requirements.

-Trinity Biotech has entered into a number of related party transactions with JRJ Investments ("JRJ"), a partnership owned by Mr O'Caoimh and Dr Walsh, directors of the Company, and directly with Mr O'Caoimh and Dr Walsh, to provide current and potential future needs for the Group's manufacturing and research and development facilities, located in Bray, Ireland.
-In November 2004, Trinity Biotech entered into an agreement for a 25 year lease with JRJ, for 16,700 square feet of offices at an annual rent of €381,000 (US\$503,000), payable from 2004.
-In December 2007, the Group entered into an agreement with Mr O'Caoimh and Dr Walsh pursuant to which the Group took a lease on an additional 43,860 square foot manufacturing facility in Bray, Ireland at a total annual rent of €787,000 (US\$1,038,000).
+Trinity Biotech has entered into a number of related party transactions with JRJ Investments ("JRJ"), a partnership currently owned by Mr O'Caoimh and Dr Walsh, directors of the Company, and directly with Mr O'Caoimh and Dr Walsh, to provide current and potential future needs for the Group's manufacturing and research and development facilities, located in Bray, Ireland.
+In November 2004, Trinity Biotech entered into an agreement for a 25 year lease with JRJ, for 16,700 square feet of offices at an annual rent of €381,000 (US\$506,000), payable from 2004.
+In December 2007, the Group entered into an agreement with Mr O'Caoimh and Dr Walsh pursuant to which the Group took a lease on an additional 43,860 square foot manufacturing facility in Bray, Ireland at a total annual rent of €787,000 (US\$1,044,000).
 See Item 7 - Major Shareholders and Related Party Transactions.

 Trinity Biotech USA operates from a 25,610 square foot FDA and ISO 9001 approved facility in Jamestown, New York.
 The facility was purchased by Trinity Biotech USA in 1994.
-Additional warehousing space is also leased in Jamestown, New York at an annual rental charge of US\$144,000.
+Additional warehousing space is also leased in Jamestown, New York at an annual rental charge of US\$147,000.

 MarDx operates from two facilities in Carlsbad, California.
-The first facility comprises 21,436 square feet and is the subject of a five year lease, renewed in 2012, at an annual rental cost of US\$245,000.
-The second adjacent facility comprises 14,500 square feet and is the subject of a three year lease, amended in 2012, at an annual rental cost of US\$174,000.
+The first facility comprises 21,436 square feet and is the subject of a three year lease, renewed in 2012, at an annual rental cost of US\$238,000.
+The second adjacent facility comprises 14,500 square feet and is the subject of a three year lease, amended in 2012, at an annual rental cost of US\$173,000.

-Fiomi Diagnostics AB operates from a 12,500 square foot facility based in Uppsala, in Sweden.
+Fiomi Diagnostics AB operates from a 15,500 square foot facility based in Uppsala, in Sweden.
 This facility is the subject of a 3 year operating lease.
-The annual rent on this facility is 2,000,000 SEK (US\$307,000).
+The annual rent on this facility is 2,500,000 SEK (US\$384,000).